 Also, Tesco is committed to use renewable sources and generate 100% of its electricity by 2030.
 The company promises to minimize up to 50% carbon footprint by 2020.

 In a business legal environment, don’t undermine key areas where law changes that can affect your business performance to achieve your objectives.

-In 2016 Tesco 17 workers took a legal action against employer on the basis of age and gender discrimination.
+In 2016, Tesco 17 workers took legal action against the employer on the basis of age and gender discrimination.
 Workers were extremely frustrated after noticed low pay rates for night, weekend and bank holidays shifts.

 Tesco also faced legal action for accounting fraud and misleading the investors, lastly, agreed to pay GBP 12 million to settle the legal action.

-Tesco must conduct its operation accordance with Food Retailing Commission (FRC) strict code of practice.
+Tesco must conduct its operation in accordance with Food Retailing Commission (FRC) strict code of practice.

 We performed Tesco pestle analysis, hope the discussion will give you a better understanding retail industry external factors affecting their business environment.